georgetown-dialogue-systems-2020/Bi-Lingual-Ordering-System/README.md

 ## Notice:

 * Google Translator might not work due to **high volume** of current user requests.
 In order to avoid request failure, now the Translator module supports multiple backends.
 Currently(v 0.1.6), the module has **Google** and **Bing** as its backup backends.
-We will add more backends in later versions.